victorbstan/mark_vi/README.md

 * Build Project.
 * You must have `id1` game files inside the `Mark_V` directory for the executable to run.

+# Contribute

+I'm looking for experienced "Quake" engine developers to support updating and developing features for this engine.
+I will also try to merge new updates and feature from the original "Mark V" engine, when they are added.
+Please read the *Goals*, and if you believe this project's direction suits your needs or if you can help in any way... you know where that "fork" button is!

 # Goals

 ## Short term